 10. Servicing: mating of a cow by a bull.

 12. Heat period: the period when the cow is ready to receive the bull for servicing.
 It occurs mid-way through the oestrus cycle.

 13. Oestrus cycle: the time interval between one heat period and another.

 14. Gestation Period: This is the period of pregnancy.
 In cows, it lasts for 281-283 days i.e. about 9 months.

 Types of Cattle and their importance

 3. Workcatde: These are cattle kept for work purposes.
-They arc used to do odd jobs in farms like
+They are used to doing odd jobs in farms like

-4. Dual purpose cattle: These are kept for more than one purpose.
-They could he kept for milk production and at the same time for beef production, e.g. Sokoto gudali.
+4. Dual-purpose cattle: These are kept for more than one purpose.
+They could be kept for milk production and at the same time for beef production, e.g. Sokoto gudali.

 (d) Breeds of cattle